eartifacts/eartifacts.github.io/content/museum/Off_Minor_-_Monday_Morning_Quarterbacks/index.md

 time_sig(n="3+3+3+2", d=4) }}.
 Regardless, there is a clear 3-against-2 feel
 due to the dotted quarter notes overlapping the quarter note pulse for the first 9 pulses of each measure, i\.e. a {{ time_sig(n="3+3+3+3+3+3+4", d=8) }}
 feel.
-The pace is fairly swift, at circa 185 pulses per minute, so a bar of {{
+The pace is fairly swift, at circa 185 beats per minute, so a bar of {{
 time_sig(n=11, d=4) }} is not terribly long.

 ### orchestration